aritonang92/face_recognition_project/README.md

 1. First you should open the server folder and select the `server.py` file then run it, after that you will get a http call link.
 2. Then you can open UI folder and found app.html file then double-click it.
 3. After it runs, you can drag or select your test image for one of selected person in this model then click Classify.
-Please note that one image can be match by two images or more due to the model's accuracy.
+Please note that one image can be match by two images or more due to the model's accuracy for each image.